josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 Griff was a rescue.
 We never knew for sure where he came from, or exactly how old he was.
 At our first visit to the vet, they estimated he was probably about 2–3 years old at the time, but it was just a best guess.

 What little info we got from the rescue group was mixed.
 He was a stray, perhaps, or maybe rescued from a kill shelter.
 Or possibly he was a puppy mill dog—which seemed likely, given he was a purebred Yorkie—but no explanation seemed to fully add up.

-We were never sure, but we often speculated about where he might have come from, and what he might have been through, before our paths happened to cross.
+We were never sure.
+I guess we never will be.
+But we often speculated about where he might have come from, and what he might have been through, before our paths happened to cross.

 ---